 If you still aren’t ready to invest in USD Coin, here are some final questions for you to think about.

-1. Is it a good time to buy USD Coin?
+1. Is now a good time to buy USD Coin?

 The answer to this question should be dictated by your own financial goals.
-If you believe the USD will rise in price in the long term, you may want to buy USD Coin from an exchange and store it in a wallet.
-Just make sure you have done your due diligence before parting with significant amounts of capital.
+If you believe the USD will rise in price in the long term, you may want to hold USD Coin in a crypto wallet; just make sure you have done your due diligence before parting with significant amounts of capital.

 If you are a short-term trader, the long-term growth of USDC should concern you a lot less.
 You need to be much more bothered about the current price and conduct technical analysis to establish whether or not now is a good time to buy.